co44co44/my-p2-app/README.md

 # Resources used to create this app
 This project used images are taken from different online sources, the links to those images are on the db.json file.

 CSS: This project started using the CSS in the Flatiron React Router Lab.
 But then, it was changed for making it work for this projects.
-I also used Bootstrap.
+I also used Bootstrap for the videos at the HOME Components.

 VIDEO METHOD USED FOR UPLOADING VIDEOS FROM:
 How To Embed YouTube Videos in React / Gatsby (and make them Responsive)